ClementDreptin/bouncing-tool/README.md

 ## Installation

 ### Normal use
 Run `copylibs.bat` by double-clicking on it to copy the required DLL's to the current directory.
-This speed needs to be run next to the executable.
+This needs to be run next to the executable.

 ### Development
 Run `scripts\copylibs-dev.bat` by double-clicking on it to copy the required DLL's to `BouncingTool\lib\`.